Miami's top cop flames out after acrimonious 6-month stint

 MIAMI (AP) — Billed by Miami's mayor just months ago as the Michael Jordan and Tom Brady of policing, top cop Art Acevedo ended up being “not the right fit” for Miami.

-The city manager decided this week to fire Acevedo after a tumultuous 6-month tenure in which the new police chief fired high-ranking officers and accused influential city commissioners of running the city the way Fidel Castro ruled Cuba.
+The city manager decided this week to suspend Acevedo, with the intention of firing him, after a tumultuous six-month tenure in which the new police chief fired high-ranking officers and accused influential city commissioners of running the city the way Fidel Castro ruled Cuba.

 Despite Acevedo's origins in Havana, some among Miami's prominent Cuban-American community regarded Acevedo as an outsider.